MSHSL State Debate Tournament

 Preface

-Debate is an educational activity.
-My goal as a judge is to pick the debater(s) who best argues their case.
-But I also am seeking a round that iseducational.
+Speech and Debate are educational activities.
+My goal as a judge is to pick the debater(s) who best argues their case or the speaker(s) who best meet the criteria of a given event.
+But I also am seeking a round that is educational.
 Abusive arguments and rhetoric have no place in debate.
 Treat each other with kindness.
-We are all here to learn and expand ourknowledge and experience.
+We are all here to learn and expand our knowledge and experience.
 Racist, sexist, ableist, homophobic, transphobic, xenophobic, etc. arguments should not be made.
 Everyone is welcome in the debate community, do not marginalize and silence folks with your argumentation.

-Also, since debate is an education activity, feel free to ask me questions afterthe round.
+Also, since speech and debate are educational activities, feel free to ask me questions after the round.
 I'm here to help educate as well.
-As long as we have time before the next round has to start (and I've got enough time to submit my ballot so the tab room doesn't come looking for me), then I'm always happy to answer questions.
+As long as we have time before the next round has to start (and I've got enough time to submit my ballot before Zach Prax comes looking for me), then I'm always happy to answer questions.

 Background

 Director of Debate at Wayzata High School (MN) since Sept.
-2020, coaching/judging locally and nationally since 2013
+2020, I've been coaching and judging locally and nationally since 2013.
+I also coach speech at Wayzata and at the University of Minnesota.

 Likes